The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. Ranbir, you have had a very interesting life so far and of course in the coming years as well.
 If ever a biopic is made on your life, which part of it would you want to portray and hide?

 A. I am 35 today and I don't think right now, there's anything which is a cinematic material in my life.
 I am also a little introvert, shy and lazy person.
 So, I don't do much in my life apart from working in films and doing normal things.
-I haven't got into lot of trouble.
+I haven't got into a lot of trouble.
 I have had a very normal, sheltered childhood.
 So, there's nothing controversial or conflict in my life that would make a good cinema.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.